hurenkam/ezkvm/README.md

 daily basis, since that is what makes sense to me, and that is what i can easily and regularly test.

-When you find this tool useful, then feel free to do so, as per the license agreement.
-When you do, you may run into missing features, or perhaps discover bugs or other problems.
+When you find this tool useful, then feel free to use it, as per the license terms.
+When you use it, you may run into missing features, or perhaps discover bugs or other problems.
 Please report these in the issues list.
-It would be even better if you can send a patch, that makes it easier for me to review your contribution, and merge it into the main repo.
+It would be even better if you can attach a patch that addresses the issue.

 ### Creating an issue ###